krutikhirudkar721-png/Introduction/README.md

-I just start learning the Python programing.
+I just start learning the Python programing language.
 I just try to introduce my self in coding mode.
 I'll also take the healp of AI.